Nutrition for Stroke Survivors

 A local farmers market

-On the other hand, golden kiwis were another fruit that was new to me.
-Known for having the highest vitamin C content of most common fruits, golden kiwis have become one of my favorite afternoon snacks.
+On the other hand, golden kiwis and tangelos were other fruits that were new to me, but I’ve now come to love them.
+Golden kiwis specifically are known for having the highest vitamin C content of most common fruits, and they are now one of my favorite afternoon snacks.

 Stroke recovery rehab logo